 Consumers are urged to discontinue any use of this product and contact The Home Depot corporation for a full refund.
 They can contact the company by calling its toll-free number or visiting its website.
 As of this time, one case has been reported, alleging a consumer was shocked while a converter was in use.
 It is possible more injuries may have occurred that have not yet been reported.

-As with all products liability cases, any manufacturer, distributor or other party within the distribution chain may be held legally accountable for knowingly placing a defective product into the hands of consumers.
+As with all product liability cases, any manufacturer, distributor, or another party within the distribution chain may be held legally accountable for knowingly placing a defective product into the hands of consumers.
 The burden of proof lies solely on the plaintiff in such cases, and an experienced attorney’s guidance would surely be a great asset to have on hand.
-A lawyer may be able secure third-party testimony to help substantiate a products liability claim in Kentucky courts.
+A lawyer may be able secure third-party testimony to help substantiate a product liability claim in Kentucky courts.
 Such testimony often increases the chances of obtaining compensation for any damages that may have occurred.

 Source: newchannel10.com, “RECALL ALERT: Outlet converters recalled due to shock and fire h“, Oct.
 11, 2017